 About Unite Us

 Unite Us is a technology company that builds coordinated care networks of health and social service providers.
-With Unite Us, providers across sectors can send and receive secure referrals, track every person’s total health journey, and report on tangible outcomes across a full range of services in a centralized, cohesive, and collaborative ecosystem.
+With Unite Us, providers across sectors can send and receive secure referrals, track every person’s total health journey, and report tangible outcomes across a full range of services in a centralized, cohesive, and collaborative ecosystem.
 Unite Us’ dedicated team builds authentic, lasting partnerships with local organizations to ensure their networks have a solid foundation, launch successfully, and continue to grow and thrive.
 This social infrastructure helps communities transform their ability to work together and measure impact at scale.

 About Amazon Care

 Amazon Care provides a mobile application that allows you to access virtual and in-person healthcare services from Oasis Medical.
 Oasis Medical provides the following services: Video Care: Have an in-app video visit with a doctor, nurse practitioner, or registered nurse (“clinicians”) for advice, answers, diagnoses, treatment, or referrals.
 Care Chat: In-app text chat connects you to a clinician in moments for health advice.
 Mobile Care: Your Video Care clinician may recommend an in-person assessment or treatment by a registered nurse (a “Mobile Care nurse”).
-With your approval, the clinician will send a Mobile Care nurse to your home, a designated room on the Amazon campus, or other private location within our service area.
+With your approval, the clinician will send a Mobile Care nurse to your home, a designated room on the Amazon campus, or another private location within our service area.
 The Mobile Care nurse may collect lab samples, perform some onsite testing (such as strep tests), administer common vaccines, or perform certain physical examinations.
 Care Courier: During a Video Care visit, your clinician may prescribe prescription medications.
 At your request, a Care Courier may deliver certain prescriptions to you within two hours.
 To learn more, visit Amazon.care.